LICE infestation have them? treatment success? prevent the COMB

 Head lice belong together with the body lice and pubic lice to the sucking lice (order Anoplura).

-This is how they look like:
+This is how they look like: Luis

-And to see them moving click HERE.
+Or to see them moving click HERE

-With this legs, they reach out and snatch a hair strand a couple of millimetres away.
+With this legs, they reach out and snatch a hair a couple of millimetres away.
 The claws open and the leg whips round to catch any nearby hair.
 The claws close like a pincer, and the louse holds on tightly.
 A louse can scurry from hair to hair with surprising speed, though it is unable to move effectively on a smooth surface.
 So, on a piece of tissue, a louse cannot move far.
-If it is hot and there is combing too, lice crawl around on the scalp with a top speed of 30 cm per minute.
-This is 0.5 cm per second.
+If it is hot and there is combing too, lice crawl around on the scalp with a top speed from 30 cm per minute.
+This is a halve cm per second.

 The head is narrow.
 Lice have one pair of eyes.
-Eyes are present in all species within Pediculidae (the family which the head louse is a member of), but are reduced or absent in most other members of the Anoplura suborder.
+Eyes are present in all species within Pediculidae (the family of which the head louse is a member), but are reduced or absent in most other members of the Anoplura suborder.
 They have short antennae and the mouthparts are highly modified for piercing and blood-sucking, and retracted into the head when not in use.
 The body is flattened.

 Life-cycle